Tokwat Baboy Recipe

 This post may contain affiliate links.
 Please read our disclosure policy.

-Tokwat Baboy is a dish composed of boiled pork (either or both pig’s ears and pork belly usually) and fried tofu.
-The sauce made of vinegar and soy sauce gives life to this dish.
-Generally, this dish is considered as an appetizer or a side dish.
-Most people like to have their Tokwat Baboy with beer or wine by the side while others love to have it with rice porridge such as Arroz Caldo, Goto, or a simple lugaw.
+Generally, Tokwat Baboy is considered as an appetizer or a side dish.
+Most people like to have this with their favorite beverage and enjoy it as an appetizer, while others love to have it with rice porridge such as Arroz Caldo, Goto, or lugaw.

 I personally like to have the sweetened version of the sauce.
 In order to achieve the taste, I just add a few tablespoons of sugar in the vinegar-soy sauce mixture.
 Also, I sometimes literally sip the sauce as if it is some kind of soup (It may sound weird but I know others who does the same too).